Last updated: 31st March 2023

 He found company in his misery and despair with a prostitute, Christine (Sien), with whom he developed a romantic relationship.
 Unfortunately, his family and mentors Mauve and Tersteegen thought that a romantic relationship with a prostitute was scandalous and distanced themselves from Vincent to safeguard their reputation.

-Vincent had to leave The Hague and went to the province of Drenthe to paint the country life in that part of the country that was also dirt-poor in that period.
+Vincent had to leave The Hague and went to the province of Drenthe to paint the country life in that part of the country that was also dirt-poor.
 Vincent seemed to look for misery wherever he could find it.

 Drenthe; Adding To Vincent’s Loneliness And Misery